 The office conducts a variety of assessments.
 Project outcomes have been significant and include:

-Through analysis of 54,000 enrollment records for Buffalo State students enrolled between Spring 2014 and Fall 2016, a 9.3% higher retention rate was found for students enrolled in service-learning courses designated through the College Senate service-learning designation process.
-Data were analyzed to determine return rates of students from one semester to the next.
+A 9.3% higher retention rate was found for students enrolled in designated service-learning courses.
+Through analysis of 54,000 enrollment records for Buffalo State students enrolled between Spring 2014 and Fall 2016, return rates of students from one semester to the next were investigated.
 Additionally, end-of-semester student surveys reinforced a positive correlation between service-learning and retention with 57.8% of students agreeing/strongly agreeing with the statement, “My service-learning experience has made me more interested in staying at Buffalo State for the rest of my college career.”